Zenon Andrusyshyn: Montreal Alouettes

 On October 1, 1986, he signed as a free agent with the Montreal Alouettes to replace an injured Roy Kurtz.
-He wasn't re-signed after the season.
+He was not re-signed after the season.

-Personal life
+Personal life and death

-Andrusyshyn met his wife on the television show The Dating Game in 1969.
+In 1969, Andrusyshyn met his wife on the television show The Dating Game.
 That year, he also had a small part in the television show Medical Center.

-He was ordained a minister in the Southern Baptist denomination in 1990 in Nashville, Tennessee.
+Andrusyshyn was ordained a minister in the Southern Baptist denomination in 1990 in Nashville, Tennessee.
 He also graduated from Dallas Theological Seminary in 1995 with a Master in Arts, Biblical Studies (MABS).

-He was the Fellowship of Christian Athletes Tampa Area Director from March 1987, completing 20 years with FCA in 2007.
+Andrusyshyn was the Fellowship of Christian Athletes Tampa Area Director from March 1987, completing 20 years with FCA in 2007.
 In October 2007, Zenon Andrusyshyn formed his own ministry with his wife Sue.
 Known as Zenon Ministries Inc., it is a 501(c)(3) non-profit youth ministry.
-Andrusyshyn has been on over 15 mission trips which includes delivering medical supplies to Cuna Indians- Panama (three times), to Cancer Hospitals for Children in Kyiv and Odessa, Ukraine (four times), Missions abroad in England (three times), Germany (three times) and Mexico (three times).
+Andrusyshyn has been on over 15 mission trips which include delivering medical supplies to the Guna people of Panama (three times), to Cancer Hospitals for Children in Kyiv and Odesa, Ukraine (four times), Missions abroad in England (three times), Germany (three times) and Mexico (three times).
 He served as Youth Chairman for the Billy Graham Crusade-1998 Tampa, Florida, and as Youth Chairman for Luis Palau's TampaBayFest 2007.

+Zenon Andrusyshyn died on August 7, 2023, at the age of 76.